syncfusion-content/flutter-docs/Flutter/datagrid/filtering.md

 <img alt="flutter datagrid with custom filter icon" src="images/filtering/flutter-datagrid-customized-filter-position.png"/>

-## Change the textStyle of filter popup menu
+## Change the text Style of filter popup menu

-The textStyle of filter popup menu can be customized by using `SfDataGridThemeData.filterPopupTextStyle` `SfDataGridThemeData.filterPopupDisabledTextStyle` properties.
+The text Style of filter popup menu can be customized by using `SfDataGridThemeData.filterPopupTextStyle` `SfDataGridThemeData.filterPopupDisabledTextStyle` properties.

 {% tabs %}
 {% highlight Dart %}